 The Garden of Eden is on spectacular display… complete with dinosaurs… until Adam screws it all up and the world descends into sin, pain, and death… and all the previously vegetarian Tyrannosaurs become carnivorous.

-God decides to wipe out life on Earth… except for Adam.
+God decides to wipe out life on Earth… except for Noah.
 We see the ark as it could have been (!) in amazing detail and witness the aftereffects of the global flood, including a nearly instantaneous display of plate tectonics, rafting (don’t miss it!), and the creation of canyons.

 The final part of the tour examines the museum’s exhibit on natural selection and evolution and exposes the museum curators’ complete lack of understanding of evolutionary theory.